charmed-osm/layer-sshproxy/README.md

 # Overview

-This is a [Juju] layer intended to ease the development of charms that need to execute commands over SSH.
+This is a [Juju] layer intended to ease the development of charms that need to execute commands over SSH, such as proxy charms.

 # What is a proxy charm?